raleel/cfi-srd-pt/0003_Classes.md

 Because of their diverse nature, rogues possess more skill choices than the standard allotment.
 However, they do not receive any extra Skill Points.

-- **Standard Skills:** Atletismo, Combat Skill (Rogue), Dissimulação, Evasão, Intuição, Percepção, Furtividade
+- **Perícias Comuns:** Atletismo, Combat Skill (Rogue), Dissimulação, Evasão, Intuição, Percepção, Furtividade
-- **Professional Skills:** A rogue automatically receives Lockpicking and Mecanismos, plus two additional skills from the following: Acrobatics, Acting, Comércio, Disguise, Intimidation, Seduction, Slight, or Manha.
+- **Perícias Profissionais:** A rogue automatically receives Lockpicking and Mecanismos, plus two additional skills from the following: Acrobatics, Acting, Comércio, Disguise, Intimidation, Seduction, Slight, or Manha.
 At character creation, members of the Thieves' Guild also receive Idioma (Thieves' Cant) at +40.
 If they take it later, they do not receive the +40 bonus.

 #### Rogue Armor and Weapon Proficiency